toasterco/tc-webp/README.md

 # \<tc-webp\>

-Polymer component to display webp images, with optional fallback to other image formats
+A simple Polymer component to display webp images, with optional fallback to other formats.
+Also allows optional loading of retina assets.

 ## Install the Polymer-CLI